Entries open - 7 February 2019!

 All Australian Championship Events, including the new Olympic Events – Men’s 800m Freestyle, Women’s 1500m Freestyle and the Mixed Medley Relay

 Differing starting age bands for females and males due to the differences in maturation between genders.
+Age is taken as at the first day of compeition (15 April).
 The competition age bands will be:

 Females – 13yrs, 14yrs, 15yrs and 16yrs